Tatce

 Tatce is a municipality and village in Kolín District in the Central Bohemian Region of the Czech Republic.
 It has about 700 inhabitants.

 Etymology

-In old Czech, the word 'tat' meant a thief and tatec was a diminutive of tat.
+In Old Czech, the word tat meant 'thief' and tatec was a diminutive of tat.
 So the name Tatce meant "the village of little thieves".

 Geography

 Tatce is located about 17 km northwest of Kolín and 32 km east of Prague.
-It lies in a flat agricultural landscape of the Central Elbe Table.
+It lies in a flat agricultural landscape in the Central Elbe Table.

 History

 The first written mention of Tatce is from 1292.

 Transport

 Tatce is located on the railway line Prague–Kolín.

 Sights

 There are no protected cultural monuments in the municipality.
 A landmark is the Chapel of the Virgin Mary, which dates from 1843.